sriram-senthilkr/tp/docs/team/ansenn.md

     - List Command
     - Help Command
     - Clear Command
-  - Sequence diagram for Clear Command

 - **Contributions to DG**:
   - Written Documentation for:
     - List Command
     - Help Command
     - Clear Command
+  - Sequence diagram for Clear Command (See extracts)

 - **Contributions to team-based tasks**:
   - Assigned teammates for milestones and issues